-Relevant ESS Reasons for Applicability of the standard ESS2: Labour and Working Conditions Due to engagement of Direct worker, Contracted workers and Community workers (likely for EAP and other non-structural interventions) for rehabilitation work ESS3: Resource Efficiency, Pollution Prevention and Management Civil and hydro-mechanical work including resource consumption; requiring protection of physical environment and conservation of resources ESS 4: Community Health and Safety Rehabilitation work, although limited to dam complex, can increase community exposure to risk and impacts; directly or indirectly.
+Relevant FSS Reasons for Applicability of the standard Reasons for Applicability of the standard ESS2: Labour and Working Conditions Due to engagement of Direct worker, Contracted workers and Community workers (likely for EAP and other non- structural interventions) for rehabilitation work ESS3: Resource Efficiency, Pollution Prevention and Management Civil and hydro-mechanical work including resource consumption; requiring protection of physical environment and conservation of resources ESS 4: Community Health and Safety Rehabilitation work, although limited to dam complex, can increase community exposure to risk and impacts; directly or indirectly.
 ESS 10: Stakeholder Engagement Plan For engagement of stakeholders in all structural and non- structural measures e.g. implementation of Early flood Warning system, siren systems, broadcasting facilities, Emergency Action Plan etc.